sunpy/ndcube/joss_paper/paper.md

 be sliced by the standard Python slicing API.
 Thus `NDCube` not only supports numpy arrays but also others such as dask for distributed computing [@dask], cupy for GPU operations [@cupy], etc.
-`NDCube` leverages the AstroPy WCS API for interacting and manipulating the WCS transformations.
+`NDCube` leverages the AstroPy WCS API for interacting with and manipulating the WCS transformations.
 This means `NDCube` can support any WCS implementation, e.g. FITS-WCS, gWCS, etc., so long as it's supplied in an AstroPy-WCS-API-compliant object.